onflow/docs/docs/evm/cadence/vm-bridge.md

 ## Interacting With the Bridge

 :::info

-All bridging activity in either direction is orchestrated via Cadence on (COA) resources.
+All bridging activity in either direction is orchestrated via Cadence on COA EVM accounts.
 This means that all bridging activity must be initiated via a Cadence transaction, not an EVM transaction regardless of the directionality of the bridge request.
 For more information on the interplay between Cadence and EVM, see [How EVM on Flow Works](../how-it-works.md).